NStrijbosch/hub2hub/docs/source/index.rst

 The ``hub2hub`` library is not part of the original firmware of either the Robot Inventor hub or the SPIKE Prime hub.
 In the official SPIKE Prime firmware, a low-level ubluetooth library is available to be able to directly communicate over Bluetooth Low Energy (BLE).
 The documentation of this module can be found here: `ubluetooth documentation <https://docs.micropython.org/en/latest/library/ubluetooth.html>`_

 The main goal of the ``hub2hub`` library is to simplify the python code required to setup and maintain a BLE connection between LEGO hubs.
-Installation of the library and writing programs that use it are both possible via the official LEGO Education SPIKE Prime app, as explained :ref:`here<Install>`.
+Installation of the library and writing programs that use it are both possible via the official LEGO Education SPIKE Prime app, as explained :ref:`here<section_install>`.